 People favor underdogs but follow only top dogs.
 Fight for a few underdogs anyway.

 What you spend years building may be destroyed overnight.
 Build anyway.

 People need help, but may attack you if you do help them.
 Help them anyway.

 Give the world the best you have, and you'll get kicked in the teeth.
 Give the world the best you have anyway.

-Dmitri Shostakovich, a bitter Soviet composer who refused to become a propagandistic servant to the totalitarian state of Soviet until the end.
+- Dmitri Shostakovich, a bitter Soviet composer who refused to become a propagandistic servant to the totalitarian state he lived in until the end.

 - Glenn Greenwald, a Salon columnist and former civil rights attorney who, despite being a Deadpan Snarker, firmly believes in civil liberties.

 - War poets such as Siegfried Sassoon and Wilfred Owen subverted this trope slightly in the sense that they wrote about hating war whilst continuing to serve as soldiers (since they would still have viewed fleeing as treacherous and cowardly).
 Rudyard Kipling played it a little straighter in the sense that he likewise took on a less jingoistic tone in his poetry after his son died in battle, but he continued to view the concept of besmirching soldiers or the war effort as little better than treason.

 - History will remember Ludwig van Beethoven as a bit of a grump.
 He did not like people, it seemed, but he still produced music that celebrated the finest qualities of both man and divinity, like the famous vocal exert of Ode To Joy.

 - Many long-time International Humanitarian Aid workers who have worked in the developing world fall into this category too.